allan-bonadio/recruit-o-dex/README.md

 ### Concurrency

 Do not have two mongoDB daemons or rodexServer.js daemons running at once.
 Must be one each.
 The webapp can be shown on multiple tabs, just as long as they're talking to the same server.

+Maybe you coulld have two rodex servers, if at different ports, and your web pages would have to go to one or the other.
+Not too useful.